alexpichel/okb-gatsby/content/posts/2015-12-09--public-perceptions-of-use-of-force/index.md

 agencyid: "cjpri"
 agency: "Criminal Justice Policy Research Institute, Portland State University - 2012"
 category: "Research"
-tags:
-  - "Community Outreach"
-  - "Oregon Research"
-  - "Use of Force"
+tags: [Community Outreach, Oregon Research, Use of Force]
 subTitle: "A randomized survey study revealed a disparity between the public perception of the number of use of force events and the officially recorded data."
 ---